Plagiarism and Use of AI tools

 • analyse or extract insights from data or other materials

-It must fully stated, described and explicitly disclosed in the appropriate sections such as the caption, and acknowledgement section.
+It must be fully stated, described, and explicitly disclosed in the appropriate sections, such as the caption and acknowledgement section.

 We strongly discourage authors from presenting words, ideas, data and other materials generated using AI tools as their own without proper acknowledgement.